neizod/linux-config/ubuntu.md

 1. Edit `/etc/apt/source.list` and change main mirror to appropriate one.
    Select preferrable mirror from `mirrors.md`.

-2. Run `apt update && apt upgrate` in order to get latest packages information.
+2. Run `apt update && apt upgrade` in order to get latest packages information.

 3. Install selected packages from `packages.md` with `apt install <PACKAGE>`.